alphamarket/zg/README.md

 Windows Users
 --
-For technical reasons zinux generator does not support Windows!!<br />
+For technical reasons zinux generator does not support Windows!!
+You just have to clone and use the framework manually.<br />
 We are sorry about this....

-> Some advise for PHP developers, you cannot become a professional PHP developer and develop a full scale PHP application within windows, you just cannot!! so may be it is time to move your PHP developments on linux.
+> Some advise for PHP developers, you cannot become a professional PHP developer and develop a full scale PHP application within windows, you just cannot!! so maybe it is time to move your PHP developments on linux.

 Command Types